Geoffrey Key: Career

 In May 2013 Key's work was exhibited at Messum's Art Gallery in London.
-Decscribed as one of the most important living painters, prices for Key's work have risen steadily over the last decade.
+Described as one of the most important living painters, prices for Key's work have risen steadily over the last decade.

 Key has also published several books.
 G Key - A Book of Drawings and Interview (1975), Daydreams (1981), Clowns (2001), Geoffrey Key Twentieth Century Drawings (2002), Images (2004), Geoffrey Key Paintings (2008), Birds (2010).
 Signature Book (2011).

 In 2011 Key was filmed for a documentary about his work and life by Andy Pacino, a filmmaker and author from Manchester.
 It had the working title Saltglaze Pot.

 Speaking with the Manchester Evening News in October 2009 Key said of his style and manner of working "If I'm doing a still life.
 I'll set it up, look at it for an hour or so, put it away and then paint it.
 I find the mind's great at distilling, at breaking it down into essentials.
 If I'm looking at it I find myself copying every detail, and that isn't necessary.
 I couldn't sit in a field painting a landscape because I would just feel I'm copying nature when photography can do a better job.
 Painting it from memory, recreating in on canvas can do quite another job".

+During 2022 Cheshire Art Gallery held a large retrospective exhibition, featuring 63 important works, with pieces from each decade from 1959 till the present day.
+There was a book by Nick Brown OBE & a Film to accompany the exhibition.

+In 2023 Geoffrey Key's recent successful GOTH exhibition & book launch at Cheshire Art Gallery was only the second time a complete series of his paintings has even been shown.